 Since it can be challenging to create a functional training strategy, we’ve developed a few learning and development templates that you can use.

-You can apply any of them by replacing the details with relevant data from your organization.
+You can apply any of them by replacing the details with relevant data from your company.

 2. Team development plan template